vmware-tanzu/community-edition/addons/maintainer-docs/content/roles/maintainer.md

 ## Responsibilities

 The role of being a Package Maintainer falls into 3 categories: Authoring, Owning and Maintaining.

 ### Authoring

+When authroing a package, the Maintainer should be knowledgeable, cognizant and able to satisfy the following.

-* Initial software components that are to be packaged
+* Software components that are to be packaged
 * Configuration parameters that are to be exposed
 * Interactions and dependencies between packages
 * Compatible Kubernetes distributions